Matatika/tap-solarvista/README.md

 tap-solarvista -c your_config.json --discover > catalog.json
 ```

-Update each stream inthe catalog with the streams we want to sync.
+Update each stream in the catalog with the streams we want to sync or use the 'datasources' field in the configuration file.

       "metadata": [
         {